NCEAS/eml/docs/eml-semantic-annotations-primer.md

 <a name="ncbi_taxon"></a>

-- **NCBITaxon Ontlogy** http://www.ontobee.org/ontology/NCBITaxon definition, etc here
+- **NCBITaxon Ontology** http://www.ontobee.org/ontology/NCBITaxon definition, etc here

 <a name="oboe"></a>